boktai1000/ClassicRosterBot/README.md

 This is used to embed a Message ID into the JS file to hardcode and inform the Bot to only edit and modify that post.
 This will prevent the bot from creating new posts.

 ## Heroku
+How to host a Node.js bot for free on Heroku
 - https://medium.com/@mason.spr/hosting-a-discord-js-bot-for-free-using-heroku-564c3da2d23f